judgelord/PP475/docs/assignments.md

 In the first third of the class, you develop five op-ed ideas and attempt to write an introduction for each.
 Along the way, you will identify organizations that you might want to work for (i.e., potential targets for your critique), develop ten possible lines of critique in the form of headlines, and then begin to flesh out five of them by writing the first 200 words of a potential op-ed.

+Include a word count between the title and essay.
+Getting in under the word limit should thus be a major challenge with this assignment.
+I am expecting the kind of writing where every word you must cut to hit the target is painful.
+Thus, I expect the word count to be nearly exactly (perhaps a few words shorter) the word limit.

 - Week 2: A list of the top twenty organizations for whom you would like to work and a one-sentence summary of how they engage (or avoid engaging) in climate politics or policy.
 If the organization has more than 100 employees, specify a unit within the organization.^[Most organizations have an email list---I suggest signing up, both for the assignments in this class and your future career.]
 - Week 3: Ten op-ed-style headlines
 - Week 4: Five revised headlines and the first 200 words for each (+ annotated bibliographies, which do not count toward the word limit)